Get smarter faster about business problems with mobility data insights

 This is not news to companies that rely on transportation data to make smarter decisions about their products, processes, and marketing initiatives.
-For example, insurance companies, departments of transportation, auto manufacturers, and the gig economy have already dug into the glittering depths of mobility data.
+For example, insurance companies, departments of transportation, auto manufacturers, and marketers and advertisers have already dug into the glittering depths of mobility data.
 It has become an integral part of innovating and delivering services consumers need and have come to expect.

 Like what, you might ask?
 Investor relations, business planning, such as staffing, inventory and revenue forecasting, and short- and long-term operational strategies can all be positively impacted with the use of driving data.
 Continuous insights derived from mobility data can help a variety of businesses solve problems faster, identify opportunities sooner, and tightly streamline operations.

 How much faster?
-With Arity’s Data Services, as one example, business leaders can access a tremendous volume of data, more than 400 billion miles and counting, that empowers them to answer challenging questions eight weeks sooner, in some cases, than other data resources.
+With Arity’s Mobility Intelligence, as one example, business leaders can access a tremendous volume of data, more than 400 billion miles and counting, that empowers them to answer challenging questions eight weeks sooner, in some cases, than other data resources.

 Let us take a closer look at a few pertinent example questions from different industries that driving behavior data can help answer: